 Is a Finger Joint Wood Strong?

 The cross-section of the joint resembles the interlocking of fingers between two hands.
-Hence the name “finger joint” Each profile side increases the surface area for gluing, resulting in a stronger bond that is more robust than a butt joint but not very visually appealing.
+Accordingly, the name “finger joint” Each profile side increases the surface area for gluing, resulting in a stronger bond that is more robust than a butt joint but not very visually appealing.

 The answer to this question is that a finger joint wood is not particularly strong, as it is not very thick.
 Therefore, if the finger joint is damaged, it will likely be broken or fractured.